 You’ll usually work ‘normal’ opening hours, so you get evenings free, although you may be up at 9 the following morning!
 If you’re good at winning people over, you’ll probably be good at working in retail, as it’s all about personality and presentation.
 With so many different types of retail outlet, you should be able to find something that suits you, and bookstore discounts could save you a nice chunk off your reading list bill.

 It might not be bringing in the cash directly, but volunteering gives you the kind of valuable experience which could help you progress in your chosen career.
 You’ll learn lots of transferable skills, while knowing that your time and effort is going to good use.
-You can find out about the projects run by Student Community Action.
+Find out about the projects run by the SRC’s GU Volunteering.

 Catered events, acting as a host or waiter/waitress — the opportunities for this type of job in Glasgow are almost endless, and you’ll find that restaurant jobs are quite easy to come by if you don’t mind a fast paced environment and a bit of hard work, coupled with keeping up a friendly attitude to customers.
 Temping agencies can usually offer a variety of hospitality work at relatively short notice, or you can find new vacancies online or advertised in the venue itself.